kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Designed for data that is infrequently accessed, but requires rapid access when needed.
 - Lower base fee than S3, but charged for data retrieval.
+  - S3-IA charges **all objects as if they are at least 128 KB in size**.
+So while you can store a smaller object in S3-IA, it will be considered 128 KB for pricing and charging purposes.
 - Same redundancies as S3 Standard.

 #### S3 One Zone IA